 New adjustable bed technology provides even more lumbar support than older models.

-Above is an x-ray view example of how one of Reverie’s new adjustable bed lines can expand and compress for added lumbar support.
+Above is an x-ray view example of how one the new adjustable bed lines can expand and compress for added lumbar support.
 You’ll want to focus on wall hugging adjustable bases to save space in your bedroom!
+This is a super important feature that allows your adjustable base to move within the confines of your headboard and footboard.
+It also, keeps you close to your night side table where without the wall hugger feature you would be moved away from it.

 Do Adjustable Beds Need Box Springs to Function Properly?